Command & Conquer (Nintendo 64)

 A tool has been created by Nyerguds to convert maps between the Nintendo 64 and PC format.
 It utilises a mapping of corresponding values, built up by comparing the files of Nintendo 64 maps and PC maps for which the terrain is identical in both versions.

-The values in the image indicate the height of the corners of the map tiles, which means that for a standard 64x64 cells C&C map you get a 65x65 height map image.
+The values in the image indicate the height of the corners of the map tiles, which means that for a standard 64×64 cells C&C map you get a 65×65 height map image.

-The ROM contains a number of 65x65 images with the same name format as the missions, but starting with "CM" instead of "SC", which look like they're somehow derived from mission layouts.
-However, they are high-colour images and not indexed ones.
-The existence of a "CMFLAT.IMG" does indicate that they are probably height related.
+The ROM contains a number of 65×65 images with the same name format as the missions, but starting with "CM" instead of "SC", which look like they're somehow derived from mission layouts.
+However, they are high-color images and not indexed ones.
+The existence of a "CMFLAT.IMG" does indicate that they are probably height-related.
 Given the data, they may be used as normal mapping for the "flat" terrain on the maps.

-It is also possible that they are not actually using the C&C64 image format's 16-bit colours (which are in a big-endian R5G5B5A1 colour format), but that the 2-byte values should instead be interpreted as simple 0000-FFFF height values.
-However, even when interpreted this way, the values still seem to adhere to the rules of the 16-bit colour format, because all pixels have their "alpha" bit set to 1.
+It is also possible that they are not actually using the C&C64 image format's 16-bit colors (which are in a big-endian R5G5B5A1 color format), but that the 2-byte values should instead be interpreted as simple 0000-FFFF height values.
+However, even when interpreted this way, the values still seem to adhere to the rules of the 16-bit color format, because all pixels have their "alpha" bit set to 1.
 With the alpha bit ignored, the final stored values would be 15-bit rather than 16-bit.

-There is a voice clip in the Nintendo 64 version that doesn't appear in any other port of the game.
-It is an extra 'idle' sound for Dr. Moebius, in which he says "A most remarkable Metasequoia glyptostroboides!"
+There is a voice clip in the Nintendo 64 version that doesn't appear in any other version of the game.
+It is an extra idle sound for Dr. Moebius, in which he says "A most remarkable Metasequoia glyptostroboides!"
 Metasequoia glyptostroboides is a kind of tree.

 Special Missions / Test Maps